BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit Salar de Uyuni, and what's the difference between the wet and dry seasons?
+When is the absolute best time to visit Salar de Uyuni, and what's the difference between the dry and wet seasons?

-Are there any 'must-do' photo opportunities beyond the standard perspective shots?
+Are there any 'must-do' photo tricks or tips for the salt flats?

 Ready to Plan Your Trip?